ghostserverd/mediaserver-docker/README.md

 ## Configure Sonarr
 `<server-ip>:8989`

-`Sonarr` should be configurable the same as any other installation of it.
-Feel free to skip these steps if you know how to configure `Sonarr` already.
+`sonarr` should be configurable the same as any other installation of it.
+Feel free to skip these steps if you know how to configure `sonarr` already.
 Do make sure that your download path is set to `/data/completed/tv` as that is the directory that the container has permissions to.

 Step-by-step for those who need it